MicrosoftDocs/learn/learn-pr/azure/customize-clusters-azure-cyclecloud/includes/6-exercise-create-cloud-init-script.md

 Now you'll repeat the equivalent sequence of steps to verify cloud-init functionality on the compute nodes.

 > [!IMPORTANT]
-> Before you can apply the equivalent procedure to verify the cloud-init functionality on the compute nodes, you need to remove and reallocate the corresponding Azure VMSS.
+> Before you can apply the equivalent procedure to verify the cloud-init functionality on the compute nodes, you need to remove and reallocate the corresponding virtual machine scale set.
 This step is specific to the Slurm-based clusters because, in this case, the scheduler autoscale integration requires the Azure CycleCloud prepopulates the compute nodes.
 As a result, the cloud-init configuration you applied previously in this exercise wouldn't affect already existing nodes.

 1. From your computer, in the web browser window displaying the Bash session in the **Azure Cloud Shell** pane, while connected to the scheduler node, run the following commands to remove and reallocate the compute nodes in your Azure CycleCloud cluster and terminate the connection to the scheduler node: